As NetJets pilots seek contract, Buffett says he is not anti-union

 OMAHA, Neb.
-May 2 Warren Buffett on Saturday denied that he had any anti-union agenda, as the NetJets luxury aviation unit of his Berkshire Hathaway Inc tries to end roughly two years of contentious contract talks with its pilots.
+Warren Buffett on Saturday denied that he had any anti-union agenda, as the NetJets luxury aviation unit of his Berkshire Hathaway Inc (BRKa.N) tries to end roughly two years of contentious contract talks with its pilots.

 Buffett spoke at Berkshire's annual shareholder meeting in Omaha, as some NetJets pilots picketed outside.